chungmuwei/MangaReaderDL/README.md

 ### Run the standalone executable

+>  ⚠️ Notice: It is only compatible with **Mac OS X**.
+The
+> windows and Linux version will be released soon.

 1. The executable is located in the `dist` folder.
-You can run it by
+You can run it by from the project root directory.

 ```bash
 ./dist/manga-dl <url>
 ```
+or double click on the executable file in Finder.

 ### Run the script directly

 1. Activate the virtual environment by

     ```bash
-    source MRDL-venv/bin/activate
+    source venv/bin/activate
     ```

     then install the dependencies by